MemoriLabs/python-sdk/README.md

 Memori knows who your user is, what tasks your agent handles and creates unparalleled context between the two.
 Augmentation occurs in the background incurring no latency.

-[Sign up for Memori Advanced Augmentation](https://memorilabs.ai/sign-up/github) or execute the following:
+By default, Memori Advanced Augmentation is available without an account but rate limited.
+When you need increased limited, [sign up for Memori Advanced Augmentation](https://memorilabs.ai/sign-up/github) or execute the following:

 ```bash
 python3 -m memori sign-up <email_address>
 ```

-Memori Advanced Augmentation is free for developers!
+Memori Advanced Augmentation is always free for developers!

 Once you've obtained an API key, simply set the following environment variable: